HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-load-balancer.md

 9. Login to Cloud Access Manager Admin Console [here](https://cam.teradici.com) using a Microsoft business account.
 10. Create a new deployment and submit the credentials into the Azure form.
 11. Click 'Connectors' on the side bar and create a new connector.
-12. Input a connector name to generate a token which will be used in terraform.tfvars.
+12. Input a connector name and generate a connector token.
+Copy this into terraform.tfvars.
-    - Note: A token must be generated for **each** connector.
+    1. Repeat this step to generate a **unique** token for each connector.

 ### Deploying Azure Storage Account
 Before deploying the multi-connector load balancer deployment, an Azure Storage Account must be created that will store scripts to be executed on the VMs.
-You can reuse the same URI from a different deployment.
+Note: You can reuse the same URI from a different deployment such as the single-connector.
 1. Change into ```~/terraform-deployments/tools/deploy-script-storage-account/```
 2. Run ```terraform init``` and then ```terraform apply``` to start the deployment of the Azure Storage Account.
 3. A URI will be generated that will be used as a value under the _artifactsLocation variable in terraform.tfvars.